 Signed on behalf of all reporting entities

 Reducing the risk of modern slavery in our operations and supply chains remains an ongoing process.
-This year, we engaged modern slavery specialists, The Freedom Hub, to assist us develop a human-centred approach to modern slavery.
+As advised in our 2023 Modern Slavery Statement, this year we engaged modern slavery specialists, The Freedom Hub, to assist us develop a human-centred approach to modern slavery.
 While we did not identify any instances of modern slavery in our operations or supply chains, we are continuing to focus on improving our modern slavery risk management framework.
-We have committed to trialling a new assessment and management platform and to working directly with suppliers to improve our risk assessment and response in the next reporting period.
+Along with our current Modern Slavery questionnaire we piloted the Freedom Hub RAMP platform with a selection of vendors to assess its effectiveness.
 We continue to focus on staff awareness and education as a key component in our response.

 Reporting Entities